curv3d/curv/ideas/Tasks.rst

 * Finalize and document the v1.0 CSG interface.
 * CSG operations can take a shape constructing function as argument, and invoke it from a distance function.
 Needed for animation API, etc.
-  Depends on rewrite of geometry compiler.
+  Depends on rewrite of shape compiler.
 * Pluggable renderer and parameterized lighting model.

 Core Language